svlauer/example-sentences/README.md

 For obvious reasons, the reference convenience command `\ex` will not be available in within example environments in `shortform` mode (it continues to work outside of the environment).
 You can use its alias `\exref` instead.

+The commands introduced by `shortform` only are synonyms for the longer commands, which remain in place.
+So long and short form commands can be mixed freely.

+### Compatibility mode with `normalitem`

+To provide the extended behavior for `\item` described above, LaTeX's own implementation of this command needs to be overwritten (this happens only in example lists, however).
+If you use any other packages that modify this command, there could be conflicts and other problems.

+For this reason, the option `normalitem` tells the package to not touch the `\item` command.
+In this case, the command `\exitem` can be used in place of `\item`, which has all of the advanced behavior of `\item` described above.

+### The `enumitemize` option

+Standardly, `example_sentences` loads the `enumitem` package with the `loadonly` option, which ensures that the standard LaTeX lists (`enumerate`,`itemize` and `description`) are not enhanced by `enumitem`.

+If you want to change this, pass the `enumitemize` option to `example_sentences`.

+### Other options

+All options besides the one described above will be passed through to `enumitem`.